 Societal structures, infrastructure, institutions and organizations in reindeer husbandry are generally very diverse throughout the reindeer herding world.
 Infrastructure is often quite challenging in the most isolated reindeer herding communities, and many threatened reindeer herding cultures today are to be found in the eastern parts of Eurasia.
 It is therefore necessary to continue and even strengthen the international focus of the Centre for it to succeed in its mandate to maintain a sustainable reindeer husbandry in the circumpolar areas.
-The composition of the Board of the Centre includes two representatives from Russia, meaning that the Board is better able to cover the geographical scope of the Centre, including regional networks and contacts.
-It should be considered to add a Board Deputy Member from the eastern regions outside Russia, ie. Mongolia or China, for better regional coverage and legitimacy.
+The composition of the Board of the Centre includes two representatives from Russia, and a Deputy from Mongolia/ China, meaning that the Board is better able to cover the geographical scope of the Centre, including regional networks, contacts and legitimacy at large.